 For more information on B.C.’s EA process and reviewable project thresholds, please visit the EAO website.

-Consulting with First Nations
+Consulting with Indigenous Nations

 While the Province is responsible for ensuring adequate and appropriate consultation and accommodation, the proponent may be involved in procedural aspects of consultation.
-Proponents are encouraged to engage with First Nations as early as possible in the planning stages to build meaningful relationships and share information which may support consultation and collaboration processes.
-For more information on consultation, visit the Government of B.C.'s Consulting with First Nations page.
+Proponents are encouraged to engage with Indigenous Nations as early as possible in the planning stages to build meaningful relationships and share information which may support consultation and collaboration processes.
+For more information on consultation, visit the Province of B.C.'s Consulting with First Nations page.

 MMPO applies project management principles and practices through the use of tools that bring clarity, consistency and rigour to the coordinated review process.
 For example, MMPO works with individual proponents and mine review committee members to develop project specific charters and schedules.